 There are four restaurants to choose from: Tsé Fung, the Loti, Café Lauren and the Winter Lodge.
 You’re in for a fine-dining Cantonese treat at Tsé Fung, the only Michelin-starred Chinese restaurant in Switzerland: draped in red velvet and silk hangings, the restaurant echoes the glamour of a 1930s Shanghai grand palace hotel.
 It’s helmed by chef Frank Xu and at every dinner a selection of his signature dishes are served at the centre of the table to be shared family style.
 Taking style cues from an enchanted forest, the Loti dishes out international cuisine – crispy langoustines, creamy risottos and tender steaks – throughout the day and a seriously decadent Sunday brunch.
 There's afternoon tea and tapas plates too and live music every Thursday and Friday, plus seasonal events.
-It’s also breakfast hub, although your morning meal can easily be served in Café Lauren or the bar if you’d prefer.
+It’s also a breakfast hub, although your morning meal can easily be served in Café Lauren or the bar if you’d prefer.
 Health-conscious Café Lauren is, appropriately, in the spa, so perfectly pampered guests can pad over between treatments.
 It’s open for luxuriously late breakfasts and lunches; order egg-white omelettes, fruit-filled smoothies and prettily plated salads.
 Worry not if you have your heart set on Swiss classics – the Winter Lodge’s menu is chock full of warming fondues and grilled meats.
 With cockle-warming treats (and an ice-rink that takes the place of the outdoor pool in winter), the cold doesn’t bother us anyway.

 Breakfast is served from 6.30am to 10.30am (until 11am on weekends).
 The Loti, the Tsé Fung and Winter Lodge are open for lunch from noon to 2pm and dinner from 7pm to 10pm.
 Café Lauren serves breakfast from 7am to 11am and lunch from 3pm to 7pm.

 Order from any of the restaurant menus during opening hours.
 Feeling peckish past midnight?
 The in-room minibars are stocked with a selection of soft drinks (free), chocolates, sweets and nuts.